SwissLife-OSS/Confix/README.md

 # `.confix` Files
 >  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix/discussions/12) about this section.

 Confix provides a set of configuration files that allow you to manage settings on global, repository, project, component, and deployment levels.
-These files include: `.confixrc`, `.confix.repository`, `.confix.project`, `.confix.component`, and `.confix.lock`.
+These files include: `.confixrc`, `.confix.solution`, `.confix.project`, `.confix.component`, and `.confix.lock`.

 Each configuration file serves a unique purpose in the overall Confix configuration process:

 ## 1. `.confixrc`

 This global configuration file is located in the user's home directory.
 It is used to define global settings that are applied across all repositories and projects.
-Settings defined here are inherited by the `.confix.repository`, `.confix.component`, and `.confix.project` files.
+Settings defined here are inherited by the `.confix.solution`, `.confix.component`, and `.confix.project` files.

 You can override project-specific settings by using the `project` field in the `.confixrc` file.
 In case of multiple `.confixrc` files, settings can be overridden in the parent folder's `.confixrc` files.
 To signal Confix to look for further `.confixrc` files in parent folders and the home directory, you need to specify `isRoot: false`.
 ```json